-The presumptive sentence is found in the cell of the appropriate Grid located at the intersection of the criminal history score and the severity level.
+The presumptive sentence for a felony conviction is found in the appropriate cell on the applicable Grid located at the intersection of the criminal history score and the severity level.
 (See About the Guidelines for more detailed information.)

 When determining the presumptive sentence it is important to always use the Guidelines in effect when the current offense was committed.
 If multiple offenses are an element of a single conviction offense or if the offenses are aggregated into a single count, the factfinder must determine the specific date of offense to use.
 Unless the factfinder determines a different offense, the earliest date should be used.